Volunteers are the life blood of foodbanks. Your skills could be just what we need.

 Helping at the Foodbank Centre

-The Centre is open Monday and Thursday mornings and Tuesday and Friday afternoons.
+The Centre is open Tuesday 10am – 3pm and Thursday and Friday 10am – 1pm.
 A team of three volunteers meet clients who have been referred to the Foodbank by one of the many professional agencies who hold Foodbank vouchers.
 Volunteers will have an informal chat with the clients to discuss their situation so they can signpost them to further support should they need it.
 They will pack the food into carrier bags for the clients and will also be on-hand to sell second hand clothes to customers who come into the charity shop.

 Helping on Food Collection Days